FAU-CDI/wisski-distillery/README.md

 __1. We create a new system user and hoem directory__

 The username is derived from the slug, with a configurable prefix.
-The home directory for this user will contain the Drupal PHP files needed to run a WissKi.
+The home directory for this user will contain the Drupal PHP files needed to run a WissKI.
 For this reason, the home directory for each user is a subdirectory at a standardized location.
 By default this is `/var/www/factory/$USER', but this can be customized.